argilo/contest-sdr/README.md

 Email: <argilo@gmail.com>

-The intent of this project is to turn a transmit-capable SDR board (HackRF, BladeRF, PlutoSDR, USRP or LimeSDR) into a multi-band transceiver for use in amateur radio contests such as the ARRL June VHF contest.
+The intent of this project is to turn a transmit-capable SDR board (HackRF, BladeRF, PlutoSDR, USRP, or LimeSDR) into a multi-band transceiver for use in amateur radio contests such as the ARRL June VHF contest.
 At present it only supports CW.